-Job interviews can be intimidating, challenging, and often feel more like an exam than anything – especially now that most interviews are virtual.
+Job interviews can be intimidating, challenging, and often feel more like an exam than anything.
 With each interview, you meet new people, communicate your skills and experience.

 There are many ways to make your job interview process a lot less stressful with just a little preparation.
-In a time where many people are interviewing, Gartner’s Shana Hedge, Recruiter, is sharing 5 tips to help you stand out.
+In a time where many people are interviewing, here are 5 tips to help you stand out.

 - Prepare, prepare, prepare: When job searching, build out a profile for your top companies where you compile notes, observations and questions.
 As you begin to interview, research these organizations and bring some knowledge to the table.
 It’s a great way to demonstrate that you are interested in the organization and the people you’re meeting with.
 You can also look at LinkedIn profiles of the interviewers to see if you have any mutual connections or shared interests – these can be good icebreakers.
 Bonus Tip: Think about appropriate and important questions you can ask the interviewers.
 This demonstrates intellectual curiosity and gives YOU the opportunity to interview the organization in a meaningful way.